 5. TUDOR COINS

 During the whole of the medieval period the economy of England had been growing steadily.
 Gradually increasing trade with the Continent and the growth of towns led to a need for a more extensive coinage, which included the introduction of gold denominations.
 The prosperity of England was mainly based on agriculture and animal husbandry, accompanied by increasing industry, such as wool textiles, and commerce.
-This received a setback in the fourteenth century with the advent of the Black Death, which caused a sharp decline in the population to half of what it had been previously.
+This received a setback in the fourteenth century with the advent of the Black Death, which caused a sharp decline in the population to less than half of what it had been previously.
 More importantly it seemed to have a disproportionate effect on children and males in particular, with disastrous consequences for the economy.
 Nevertheless, by the beginning of the fifteenth century the abatement in the incidence of plague brought about a recovery.
 The residual effect was mainly in higher wages and price levels, which themselves stimulated the demand for money.

 This recovery did not last long into the fifteenth century and there is strong evidence of a contraction in the economy.
 Trade with the Continent fell dramatically as a result of the successive wars waged by English kings aimed at extending or defending their possessions in France and in quarrels with Spain and the Hanseatic League.
 All this was combined with a continued fall in the population that sent the economy into a severe recession.
 The Wars of the Roses and internal strife, coupled with periodic outbreaks of plague and other diseases, had a similar effect.